joshbrew/webgpu_noise_compute_textures/README.md

 To run the demo, run `npm install` then `tinybuild` within this repository. `npm i -g tinybuild` if you do not have it.
 You can also locally host `index.html` with prebuilt files.

+Known limits: Current compositing technique limits us to about 5700x5700 just because the buffer sizes start to blow up too much.
+This is fixable as the theoretical limit is 8K-16K depending on hardware.

 e.g. mixed Billow noise
 ![2](https://github.com/user-attachments/assets/18958887-cd2b-4d54-affa-dd293c93b676)